-A step by step guide on deep cleaning a leather sofa
+A step-by-step guide on how to clean a leather sofa

 - A vacuum cleaner